chitoku/jetson-containers-tutorial/docs/06_documentation_generator_.md

+---
+layout: default
-# Chapter 6: Documentation Generator
+title: "Chapter 6: Documentation Generator"
+nav_order: 06
+---

 In the previous chapter, [Chapter 5: Container Build System](05_container_build_system_.md), we explored the engine that takes our package definitions and assembles the final container images.
 We saw how it handles dependencies and builds everything in the right order.